ietf-wg-aipref/wg-materials/ietf124/minutes.md

 Martin: getting sense that nesting doesn't make sense, according to Ted's principle

-Meredith: Search is the only category that layusers don't understand.
+Meredith: Search is the only category that lay users don't understand.
 Users care why you are using a tool, not what tool you are using.
 Is this competitive & substitutional.
 Search def is good, I don't think it matters what you use, imprecise defs is fine, they care if you create a book that competes in the market, not that you create one for yourself, even if the same tool is used

 Martin: tere is a 2nd order effect - something used innocently is then used destructively.

-Meredith: can you distinguish a childrens book creator from another use such as a disabled person creating a simplified/altered version.
+Meredith: can you distinguish a children's book creator from another use such as a disabled person creating a simplified/altered version.

 Martin: good point, counterpoint earlier was open white models have no hope/control over what someone does downstream, no ability to differentiate between good/competitive uses  Maybe you mean we shouldn't try